CGMoreh/webslides/README.md

 ## Webslides

 This repository contains code for presentation slides.
-The slides can be accesssed at [https://cgmoreh.github.io/webslides/](https://cgmoreh.github.io/webslides/).
+The slides can be accessed at [https://cgmoreh.github.io/webslides/](https://cgmoreh.github.io/webslides/).